elastisys/tutorial-friends-with-kubernetes/docs/state-creep.md

 As Kubernetes tries to balance the load across replicas, the likelihood of the client getting the challenge from one replica and authenticating against a different replica is high.

 !!!note "Nobody makes such an obvious mistake!"
     You might argue that this is a constructed problem, a mistake we sneaked in just to give purpose to this tutorial.
 And, of course, this is a minimal not-so-working example, so it may feel a bit artificial.
 But trust me!
-Our customers constantly bump into this.
+Our experience shows that state creep is a real issue and getting it right is key to successful cloud-native application design.
 As legacy code is exposed to new situations, hidden behind layers and layers of libraries, state creep is a real barrier to Kubernetes adoption.

 There are several solutions to this problem: